google-deepmind/codoc/README.md

 ## Datasets

-The UK Mammography Dataset (AI scores, clinical predictions, ground truth) will be made available on this page soon, based on a click to accept licensing agreement.
+The UK Mammography Dataset (AI scores, clinical predictions, ground truth) is used for generating the results in the paper.
+If if you're interested in the data, please email codoc-team@google.com and you will be contacted once it is available.

 The US Mammography Dataset 2 can be obtained for research purposes by contacting Prof. Krzysztof J Geras (k.j.geras@nyu.edu).

-Other datasets featured in the paper are not available as they belong to third party institutions and were used under a licensing agreement specific to this study that does not permit further sharing.

-The data format instructions provided in the aforementioned notebook also allows the user to utilize this implementation with their own custom dataset.

 ## Contact